As a digital activist she learned to expose Russian disinformation.

 Democracy is being undermined from all sides – not least from within our own societies – and the corona crisis is only adding to those forces.
 The most stable liberal democracies are not immune.
 Hope lies in the unprecedented grassroots mobilisation we have seen on both sides of the Atlantic, as it fights back against deepening autocratisation.
 Defend Democracy proudly and passionately supports this mobilisation.
 Our name is a call to action to governments, lawmakers and institutions, and a name that invites everyone to join us in being active citizens.

 Defend Democracy: What?

 What started as an informal project on 8 November 2017, now becomes a fully-fledged legal entity: Defend Democracy today registered as a non-profit foundation in The Hague, the Dutch capital that symbolises peace, justice and security.
-Most of our day-to-day work will remain in Brussels and Washington DC.
+Most of our day-to-day work will remain in Brussels and (virtually) in Washington DC.
 We are independent, nonpartisan and transatlantic.
-Our mission is to defend and strengthen liberal democracy against internal, external and technological threats.
+Our mission is to defend and strengthen liberal democracy against foreign, domestic and technological threats.